Student Conduct Process

 |

-Report Rec’d: The SCO reviews the report and schedules a meeting with the reporter and witness(es), if any, to gather information.
+Report Rec’d: The SCO reviews the report and meets with the Complaint and witness(es), if any, to gather information.

 No Merit: If the allegations can be resolved administratively the report is resolved and shall be final.
 If there is insufficient information that a policy violation may have occurred, the report is dismissed.